Pieter Vreede: Revolution and later

 Revolution broke out in the Austrian Netherlands as well in 1790, when the United States of Belgium were proclaimed.
 Pieter left Leiden, stopped his business in Lier and settled in Brabant of the States in the city Tilburg, where he continued his business as cloth and wool manufacturer until 1800.

 France conquered Brabant in 1794 and Pieter Vreede immediately sided with the French.
 The French were very popular in the Netherlands.
-Many regarded the orangist regime as wrong due to the events of 1787.
+Many opposed the Orangist regime due to the Prussian Invasion of 1787.
 In 1794, he became a member of Batavian committee of Den Bosch.
 The same year, he became a member of the revolutionary committee of Brabant.
 The French continued their advance into the Netherlands and Pieter Vreede became a member of the administration of the conquered areas of the Netherlands in January 1795.
 Revolution broke out in the Netherlands and William V, Prince of Orange had to flee to England.
 The Batavian Republic was proclaimed.

-Life in Government
+Life in government

 Pieter Vreede became a member of the municipality of Tilburg in April 1795.
 He became a member of the provisional government council of North Brabant in June 1795.
 He was chosen in the first democratically elected parliament of the Netherlands, the National Assembly of the Batavian Republic in 1796 for the district of Bergen op Zoom.
 He was chairman of the parliament from 13 November 1797 to 27 November 1797.

 Vreede was the most outspoken spokesman of the unitarian democratic parliament members.
 The unitarian democrats were in favour of a centralized government and of general elections for all adult men.
 The majority in the parliament was in favour of federalism and semi-democratic elections for property owners.
 Pieter Vreede and Wijbo Fijnje did a coupe d'état in January 1798 and ruled for a few months, alienating both enemies and friends.
 Another coupe d'état in June made an end to his rule and Vreede had to flee from the Netherlands to Lier, which was French territory at that time.